 Reported the Herald: "... old age descended on him like a pleasant autumn day.
 And even to the last his flesh was firm, his cheeks rounded and fat, his teeth beautifully even, sound and white.
 His hand still gave the firm yet friendly grip, his genial smile was more than a speech of welcome from another, and had all the charms of youth."

-After his large brood of children had "scattered" in many directions, and as his health declined due to old age, Samuel went to Addison, Somerset County to live with his married daughter and son in law, Mr. and Mrs. John W. Miller.
-He died in the Miller home at the age of 85 on Aug.
-28, 1874.
+After his large brood of children had scattered in many directions, and as his health declined due to old age, Samuel went to Listonville in Addison Township, Somerset County to live with his married daughter and son-in-law, Mary Ann and Jehu McMillan.
+He died in the McMillan home at the age of 85 on Aug.
+28, 1874, between the hours of 7 a.m. and 8 a.m.
 His funeral was held in the Jersey Church, attended by "many old and attached friends," said the Herald, with Rev. James R. Brown of Confluence preaching from the first two books of Philippians.
 The remains were transported a short distance to Harnedsville for burial in the soil of the Crossroads Cemetery.

 There is something very touching in this swift fading of earthly things that follows the loss of a beloved companion.
 The aged survivor seems to feel as if the better part was already gone, and hastens to join it in the unchanged and never ending life beyond.
 Sustained by the Christian's hope she calmly sunk to her rest, cheered to the last by the kindly ministry of affectionate children.
 May her rest be peace.